 To make your Salesforce development project a successful one, it’s important to hire a skilled and motivated tech team.
 As a Salesforce partner with 11 years in CRM development, we can assist you with understanding whether your potential Salesforce services provider’s employees are proficient in custom Salesforce development.
-We’ve asked our certified Salesforce developer Viktar Hardziaiuyk who should be on your Salesforce development team and how you can make sure their competencies will fit your project needs.

-A. You need 4 types of Salesforce-specific roles in a Salesforce development project: a consultant, an architect, a developer, and an administrator.
+You need 4 types of Salesforce-specific roles in a Salesforce development project: a consultant, an architect, a developer, and an administrator.
 There are also a project manager, a business analyst and test engineers engaged in any development project, but I’ll concentrate on dedicated Salesforce professionals with specific technical skillset.

-A. Let’s start with a Salesforce consultant, a person a customer first meets at the consulting stage of a project.
+Let’s start with a Salesforce consultant, a person a customer first meets at the consulting stage of a project.
 The consultant serves as an intermediary between the customer and the technical team.
 The consultant’s core responsibility is to bridge the gap between business and technology, and propose the most suitable Salesforce means to address the customer’s specific problems.
 To verify a Salesforce consultant’s proficiency, a customer can check their understanding of business processes of companies in their domain by offering them problem-solving tasks with their business specifics at the interview.

 Salesforce architect designs the architectural model of the future Salesforce CRM and custom applications.
 The architect needs to have a good knowledge of the Salesforce products and development tools, solid development background, ample experience in integrating Salesforce with third-party systems via APIs, and designing custom integrations or applications.
 The Salesforce architect is present at every development project stage, with the biggest contribution to the design, implementation, and deployment stages.